SouvagyaDash29/expo-template/README.md

 - [Discord community](https://chat.expo.dev): Chat with Expo users and ask questions.

 ## To run the project go through below instruction
-# when you have face any issues then conctact repository owner 👋
+# when you have face any issues, then conctact repository owner 👋

 Install dependencies